denisneuf/python-amazon-ad-api/README.md

 ```

 ### YAML Credentials
-Use a credentials.yml file with your credentials for more convenience and manage diferrent accounts or profiles.
+Use a credentials.yml file with your credentials for more convenience and manage diferent accounts or profiles.
 Amazon requires one profile per marketplace so it is helpful to keep all in one file and switch directly from the code, using the account.

 ```javascript
 version: '1.0'